muan/micropub-endpoint/README.md

 Used by [`muan/micropub-content`](https://github.com/muan/micropub-content).

-Create your own micropub endpoint and Jekyll site in seconds!
+## Use

+### 1. Micropub server

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/muan/micropub-endpoint/tree/main)

 This server will attempt to create content for a Jekyll site.

+### 2. Jekyll site

 To create a Jekyll site from a template:

 1. Fork [`muan/micropub-content`](https://github.com/muan/micropub-content).

 2. Edit `_config.yml` with your info.

-  - `micropub_endpoint`: URL of the Heroku app you just deployed.
+  - `micropub_endpoint`: URL of the Heroku app you just deployed, likely `https://[app-name].herokuapp.com`.
-  - `url`: GitHub pages URL of the repository you just forked.
+  - `url`: GitHub pages URL of the repository you just forked, likely `https://[github-username].github.io/micropub-content`.

-And you're done!
 The Jekyll site might take a minute to build.
-But then you can head to [https://micropub-client.herokuapp.com/](https://micropub-client.herokuapp.com/) and log in with your site URL to create your first post.
-There is even a `feed.rss` that you can use for [micro.blog](https://micro.blog/).
+Once it's built, you can head to [https://micropub-client.herokuapp.com/](https://micropub-client.herokuapp.com/) and log in with your site URL to create your first post.
+It comes with a `feed.rss` that you can use for [micro.blog](https://micro.blog/).

 ---